shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Au editor.md

 Results of "Find in text".
 Displays files and text lines containing the text.
 With links to found text instances and to replace all found in a file.

 #### Output
 The program writes various info here.
 For example script compilation errors.
-Scripts use [AOutput.Write]() for it.
+Scripts use [print.it]() for it.

 Right-click - context menu.
 Middle-click - clear.